Retailers need to sharpen their online skills and pay as much attention to merchandising online as they do in their stores.

 Another likely scenario: A person searches for an item on their smartphone in the afternoon, continues the search that evening on their tablet and ends up buying said product the following night via their desktop computer.
 As an industry, Spero explained that these instances were viewed as three separate users until recently — and Google’s introduction of cross-device conversions last week addresses this.
 Now technology can tell marketers the number of people who searched and then come back again using a different device.

-Spero is also keen on retailers making the most of technologies that allow them to target by location — like local product listing ads, ads with pictures that turn up in top search results and bidding by proximity.
+Spero is also keen on retailers making the most of technologies that allow them to target by location — like local product listing ads, ads with pictures that turn up in atop search results and bidding by proximity.
 Starting Oct.
-7, when a consumer searched for an item on Google, PLAs, or product listing ads, for local retailers popped up, and upon clicking on an ad, users were directed to a local storefront on Google.
+7, when a consumer searched for an item on Google, PLAs, or product listing ads, for local retailers popped up, and upon clicking on the ad, users were directed to a local storefront on Google.
 Proximity-based bidding launched in March — which enables marketers to bid more to reach a consumer when they’re within a certain distance of the store.